 Ryan Siacci, Esq.

 Note: Thanks to Michael Meadows for putting together such a comprehensive book, one which really helped me understand the historical context of QLD climbing culture.
-If you want to get your hands on a copy, it is available at Pinnacle Sports at Red Hill and K2 Basecamp in Fortitude Valley, as well as a handful of other bookstores.
+If you want to get your hands on a copy, it is available for purchase online, as well as a handful of other bookstores.
 Information here: http://climbinghistoryoz.blogspot.com.au/